 Where Do I Find an In-House Counsel Job?

-Consider a Recruiter for an In-House Counsel Job
+Consider a Legal Recruiter for an In-House Counsel Job

 Be on the lookout for recruiters in your area who specialize in legal placements.
+We’ve listed some in our Legal Recruiter Directory.
 Recruiters often find out about in-house jobs before they are ever offered to the public.
 Developing a relationship with a recruiter can also help you down the road, as recruiters will keep you in mind for other positions that may match your skillset.
-You can check out some recruiters by looking at GoInhouse’s In-House Counsel Recruiter Twitter List.

 Get Exposure on InhouseBlog!